edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 When the device service is started, in addition to any actions required to support functionality defined elsewhere, the SDK must:

-* Register the device service in metadata
+* Manage the device service's registration in metadata
-* Provide initialization information to the service implementation
+* Provide initialization information to the protocol-specific implementation

 ### Registration

 The core-metadata service maintains an extent of device service registrations so that it may route requests relating to particular devices to the correct device service.
-The SDK should create or update its record appropriately.
+The SDK should create (on first run) or update its record appropriately.
 Device service registrations contain the following fields:

 * `Name` - the name of the device service